 But is one way of learning better than another?
 Does listening to a guru guarantee a student will understand what is taught?
 And most importantly in this context, isn’t learning subjective when the subject is spirituality?

 If I’m a better, more peaceful, more loving person because I practice what I, as a Westerner, call yoga, isn’t that good?

 Yoga in the West Is Not Pantanjali’s Yoga

-I don’t know anything with 100 percent certainty.
+I don’t know anything with absolute certainty.
 I write about yoga to share my experience and what I’ve learned from my teachers and the texts I’ve read.

-I’ve been told “meditation” is the closest we can get to translating dhyana, but what we mean by meditation is not exactly what Pantanjali meant.
+I’ve been told “meditation” is the closest we can get to translating dhyana, but what we usually mean by meditation is not exactly what Pantanjali meant.

 What Pantanjali meant isn’t clear, but I think it had something to do with connection to source or my true nature—my goal when I practice yoga.

 I know I can’t practice Patanjali’s yoga authentically.
 My culture is different, I live in a different time, and I learn with my Western mind.
 My practice is my attempt to seek union with something greater than myself.

 So, can we practice yoga in the West?
 I say yes.
 As a result of our yoga practice, many of us are trying to live ethically, move and breathe properly, and connect with a higher power.
 But it’s good to be aware that we’re not practicing what the ancient sages practiced.
-We don’t understand what they understood.
+We don’t, and probably can’t, understand what they understood.